Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Pro Tip #3: Get the Nexus Opinion Right

-A strong medical nexus opinion should say:
+A strong medical nexus opinion should identify the exact secondary theory and answer the right question.

 Pro Tip #4: Show the Baseline